 Many directors prefer to retain control of their company and attempt to steer it out of trouble.
 If this is the case and your IP has found that the underlying business is viable, a Company Voluntary Arrangement may be a better option.

 One of the main advantages of this option is that creditor action is stopped once the terms of the CVA have been agreed.
-This requires a majority vote of 75% (by debt value) of all unsecured creditors, and a further majority of 50% of those who are not ‘connected’ creditors.
+This requires a majority vote of 75% (by debt value) of all creditors who are to be included in the arrangement.

 As a director, you can stop worrying about creditor pressure and focus on changing your company’s financial fortunes.
-The terms of a CVA are binding, and it is not seen as an easy option.
+The terms of a CVA are legally-binding on all parties which provides a reassuring element of certainty to all concerned.
 As well as providing the company with a second chance, however, it also means that creditors retain your trade – albeit using different payment arrangements.

-Debts are not written off – they are repaid in full over a longer period of time, and plans will likely be put in place to alter operational procedures or sell some of the company’s assets in order to improve the overall financial situation.
+Depending on what your company can afford to pay, some debts may be written off as part of the process, with the remainder repaid over a longer period of time - typically 3-5 years - and plans will likely be put in place to alter operational procedures or sell some of the company’s assets in order to improve the overall financial situation.

 It only takes one event in the life of your business to disrupt positive cash flow.
 A general decline in the market or loss of a key customer can be devastating to business, and easily starts a decline into insolvency.